eclipse-sirius/sirius-specs/specs/proposal/571115-provideWidgetToEditAValueInEditionTable/571115-provideWidgetToEditAValueInEditionTable.md

 The part corresponding to the aird file, it not really impacted as the `DCell` directly referenced the `CellUpdater` of the VSM part.
 ![VSM MM Changes](table-mm.png)

-Document any change to the Sirius metamodel.
-If they require a migration operation, mention it and describe the general idea of how migration process.
-If any information can be lost during the migration, mention it clearly.
-If validation rules must be added/modified, mention it also.

 ### API Changes

 The only API changes are the above metamodel change and the addition of the interface `org.eclipse.sirius.table.tools.internal.command.ITableCellEditorFactory` to be implemented by the CellEditorFactory provided by the specifier.